HOMEHANDMADE SCABBARDSSWORD SHOPCONTACT DBKHOW TO ORDER

 • Never slide a wet blade inside the scabbard.
 You're likely to ruin the fit, and your blade will rust.
 In the event the inside of your core becomes exposed to moisture, keep your blade out for 48 hours or more to allow your core to dry.
 Historically, scabbards were never made as form fitting as modern day tastes, so the fit is very sensitive to moisture, as wood shrinks & swells just from humidity, even elevation can play a part along with temperature.

-• Don't expose your scabbard to high heat while the scabbard is still new (30 days).
+• Don't expose your scabbard to high heat while the scabbard is still new (within 30 days).
 In other word's don't store a scabbard in a car trunk on a hot day for example, as this could cause the glue holding the wood slats together to soften.
 This is especially important on newer scabbards.
 As the glue get's older it becomes more hardened and less likely to do this without cause for concern.

 • Don't slide an overly oiled blade inside the core.
 Some oil is good, as it keep's the blade protected.
 Too much oiling will eventually over-saturate the wool causing a poor fit, and possibly saturate the core causing swelling.